clearlinux/clear-linux-documentation/source/get-started/cloud-install/azure.rst

 `Azure Resource Manager overview`_ for an overview and detailed description of resources within MS Azure.

 #.
-To create our new resource group, run the :command:`az group create ...`
+To create a new resource group, run the :command:`az group create ...`
    command shown below to create a resource group named `ClearResourceGroup` using the `-n` parameter and locate it in the `westus` region using the `-l` parameter.